 A variety of measures will be needed to reach decarbonisation of maritime transport.
 The first section of this report showed that shipping GHG emissions might fall by 2035 due to less transport of fossil fuels and more regionalisation of trade, but this will only result in a moderate decrease.
 In order to achieve full decarbonisation of shipping by 2035 significant operational and technical improvements would be needed.
 This section sets out what are the possible measures to achieve this objective.
 We distinguish between three types of measures: technological and operational measures, and measures related to alternative fuels and energy.
 We assess these measures on their emission reduction potential, and other impacts and conditions for implementation.
 We use these findings from existing research to inform our modelling of possible emission reductions.
-The emission reduction potential interactions.
+The emission reduction potentials presented in each of the sub-sections are assessed individually and cannot be cumulated without considering their potential interactions.
 At the end of this chapter we present an overview of maximum emission reductions that seem possible by 2035 if measures would be combined.
 It will show that the largest emissions reductions could be achieved via alternative fuels and energy, but technical and operational measures would also be needed to achieve full decarbonisation by 2035 (Table 1).
 The chapter concludes with outlining combinations of measures that could provide different decarbonisation pathways for shipping towards 2035.